lowrykun/civ6mcp/README.md

 Replace `/path/to/civ6mcp` with the actual path to where you cloned the repository.

+## Claude Project Setup (Recommended)

+For the best experience, create a Claude Project with the strategic advisor instructions:

+1. In Claude, create a new Project called "Civilization VI"
+2. Copy the contents of [PROJECT_INSTRUCTIONS.md](PROJECT_INSTRUCTIONS.md) into the Project Instructions
+3. Start a conversation in that project

+This gives Claude context about all the available tools and how to provide strategic advice.

 ## Available Tools

 | Tool | Description |